Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_subcluster/utils.md

 ### Hyperparameter Tuning

 The `hyperparameter_tuning` function iterates over various combination of HDBSCAN hyperparameters to identify the optimal set that yields the highest clustering quality, as measured by DBCV scores.
-The parameters being tuned include minimum cluster size, minimum samples, cluster selection method and the distance metric.
+The parameters being tuned include minimum cluster size (`min_cluster_size`), minimum samples (`min_samples`) and the distance metric (`metric`).

 ```python
 def hyperparameter_tuning(embeddings):